felixwellen/synthetic-geometry/SyntheticGeometry/Spec.lagda.md

 The Synthetic Spectrum
 ======================

-All the mathematics presented in this file and in (SQC/Consequences.lagda.md), (SQC.lagda.md), is from [Ingo Blechschmidt](https://www.ingo-blechschmidt.eu/research.html)'s thesis, where the idea how to translate to homotopy type theory is unpublished work of [David Jaz Myers](http://davidjaz.com/).
+All the mathematics presented in this file and on SQC [here](SQC/Consequences.lagda.md) and [here](SQC.lagda.md), is from [Ingo Blechschmidt](https://www.ingo-blechschmidt.eu/research.html)'s thesis, where the idea how to translate to homotopy type theory is unpublished work of [David Jaz Myers](http://davidjaz.com/).
 The formalization in Agda is due to the authors, [Felix Cherubini](http://felix-cherubini.de) and Matthias Hutzler.
 Ingo Blechschmidt also suggested to us to use the definition of [qc-opens](Open.lagda.md).
 This work was greatly supported by discussions with Thierry Coquand.

 ```agda
 {-# OPTIONS --safe #-}